mitodl/mitx-grading-library/docs/string_grader.md

 ```

-Here, we use validation to ensure that the student input matches the desired format before comparing to the answer, and give the student an error message if their input doesn't match the specification.
+Below, we use validation to ensure that the student input matches the desired format before comparing to the answer, and give the student an error message if their input doesn't match the specification.

 ```pycon
 >>> grader = StringGrader(